What’s Up, Hungry People

-- Chop the halloumi into small cubes, then sear until sweating and golden brown – about 5-10 minutes on medium high heat.
+- Chop the halloumi into small cubes, then sear until it's sweating and golden brown – about 5-10 minutes on medium-high heat.

-- In a small bowl, whisk together the mayonnaise, vinegar, chopped carrots and dill pickle.
-Pour the sauce over the pasta.
+- In a small bowl, whisk together the mayonnaise, vinegar, dill, and a pinch of salt.
+Add the chopped carrots and dill pickles to this sauce.

-- Stir in the halloumi and tomatoes.
-Season with salt, as desired.
-Chill at least one hour for best results, or enjoy immediately!
+- Stir in the seared halloumi and chopped tomatoes.
+Adjust seasoning with additional salt, if desired.